How do I enter this event?

 Wetsuits are not typically allowed in many ocean swimming events however they are a great buoyancy aid that offer assistance to inexperienced or less confident ocean swimmers.

-The Safety Briefing will be in Surfers Paradise on Friday May 29.
-The venue will be confirmed shortly.
+Two Safety Briefings will be held in Surfers Paradise, on Thursday May 28 and Friday May 29.
+The venue will be Surfers Paradise SLSC.

-Every skipper must attend the Safety Briefing on Friday night, before the event.
+Every skipper must attend the Safety Briefing before the event.
 If you are chartering a vessel, the Skipper of that vessel will also need to attend.

-Every Solo swimmer and Team Captain must alspo attend with their Skippers.
+Every Solo swimmer and Team Captain must also attend with their Skippers.

 Two briefings will be held – one for Solo Swimmers, one for Duo & Teams of Four